Supply Chain and Business Technology Management

 BTM 481 Information Systems Analysis (3 credits)

-Prerequisite: COMM 226 or 301.
+Prerequisite: BTM 382 previously or concurrently.
 This course covers the first phase of the systems development life cycle, which culminates in the systems proposal.
 Topics include the preliminary survey, analysis of existing systems and identification of deficiencies, the development of functional specifications, feasibility and cost/benefit analysis and development of a recommended course of action.
 In addition, various diagramming techniques are examined.

 NOTE: Students who have received credit for DESC 481 may not take this course for credit.

 BTM 490 Special Topics in Business Technology Management (3 credits)

 Prerequisite: Permission of the Department.
 This course allows for more intensive examination of one or more topics in business technology management.

 BTM 495 Information Systems Design and Implementation (3 credits)

 Prerequisite: BTM 380 or DESC 381 or DESC 391; BTM 382 or DESC 382; BTM 481 or DESC 481.
 The main objective of this course is to expose students to the concepts, tools, and techniques they need to transform the information system requirements, resulting from the system analysis phase, into system design specifications, and to transform the information system design specifications, resulting from the system design phase, into a system prototype.
 The course introduces the concepts, techniques, and methodologies of the object-oriented approach to information system design.
 The unified modelling language is used to develop design specifications for the systems.
 Topics include design of use case models, classes and class diagrams, interaction diagrams, and state chart diagrams.